Lockheed Have Blue: Construction and further tests

 Skunk Works now had to design, construct and flight test two crewed demonstrators as part of Phase 2, or Have Blue.
 To build the demonstrators, Ben Rich had to raise $10.4 million from the Lockheed management, which was secured by June.
 Phase 2 encompassed three main objectives, which were the validation of: reduced visibility in the radio wave, infrared, and visual spectrums and reduced acoustical observability; acceptable flying qualities; and the "modeling capabilities that accurately predict low observable characteristics of an aircraft in flight".

 Construction of both Have Blue demonstrators used leftover tools from the C-5 program.
 Final assembly of HB1001 was originally scheduled to be completed in August 1977, before being ground tested until mid-October.
 The secret roll-out was envisaged to occur on 23 October, after which the aircraft would be dismantled and transported to the test area.
 On 1 September, however, with HB1001 partially complete, Lockheed machinists went on a four-month strike.
 A group of managers took over the job of assembly, which was completed in six weeks, with ground tests beginning on 17 October.

 While superficially similar to the later F-117, the Have Blue prototypes were smaller aircraft, about one quarter the weight of the F-117, with a wing sweep of 72.5° and inward-canted vertical tails (inverse V-tail).
 Radar-absorbent material (RAM), developed in a Lockheed laboratory, was applied to the aircraft's flat surfaces – for the windscreen, special coatings were applied to give them metallic characteristics.
-The aircraft's gross weight of 9,200–12,500 lb (4,173–5,669 kg) enabled the aircraft to use the landing gear from the Northrop F-5 fighter.
-The aircraft's powerplants were two 2950 lbf General Electric J85-GE-4As from the T-2C Buckeye.
+The aircraft's gross weight of 9200–12500 lb enabled the aircraft to use the landing gear from the Northrop F-5 fighter.
+The aircraft's powerplants were two 2950 lb(f) General Electric J85-GE-4As from the T-2C Buckeye.
 Because stealth took precedence above all else, the aircraft was inherently unstable.
 As a result, a quadruple redundant fly-by-wire (FBW) flight control system was integrated into the aircraft to give it normal flying characteristics.
 The flight control system was borrowed from the F-16.
 The overwing engine inlet was covered by a low-RCS grid; blow-in doors were constructed at the upper fuselage to admit additional airflow during takeoffs, when more air is needed.